ndycuong/GIS-postgreSQL/README.md

    Some useful link
    1. For seting up postgresSQL, postGis and install, import osm data from Open Street Map: https://youtu.be/ydEnrqZBj48
    2. For using Pgrouting: https://mapscaping.com/getting-started-with-pgrouting/
+   3. For further understand about NN-IER: https://www.vldb.org/conf/2003/papers/S24P02.pdf

+  * We display the results on QGIS.
+To learn more about QGIS, follow by: https://www.youtube.com/@GISITTools.